pranay7293/Snake-2D/README.md

    Exit: will load the Lobby page.

    2 Players GamePlay: Will have Score, Lives, Floating Text elements, and Pause buttons.
+   Player1: Movement by: ⬆️ ⬇️ ⬅️➡️
+   Player2: Movement by: W A S D
    Pause: will affect gameplay to pause and the player will get options to Resume and Exit.
    Resume: will resume the gameplay from where it is Paused.
    Exit: will load the Lobby page.